 On a personal level I look back to everything that I’ve gotten back because I’m super proud of the person I am.
 I really feel the strength in community here, and I feel like it’s such a small state where we can make anything happen if we truly want.

 It’s definitely a home.
 I feel like I have these roots here because of that strength in community.
-I feel like I’ve genuinely built that sense of family here that I’m fighting for.
+I’ve genuinely built that sense of family here that I’m fighting for.
 That’s why I stick around, I feel like we can do anything that we really set our minds so if we like we sit down and strategize and do our thing.

 What lessons are you holding as you move forward in this work?